-Safety Decals are pictorial with a yellow background and generally two panel.
+Safety Decals are pictorial with a yellow background and have two panels.
 They can be either vertical or horizontal.

-Safety Notice Decals are pictorial with a blue background and generally rectangular with single or multiple symbols.
+Safety Notice Decals are pictorial with a blue background and are rectangular with single or multiple symbols.
 This decal informs what Personal Protective Equipment is required for safe operation.

-Informative Decals are generally pictorial with a white background and can vary in the number of panels.
+Informative Decals are pictorial with a white background and can vary in the number of panels.
 This type of decal provides additional information to the operator or explains the operation of a control.